AlfredKashuru/Computer-Assignment/README.md

 ### Initiation:
 Here you will do brain storming you will ask yourself the following questions.
 * 1. What am I good at?
-(Mention at least five things..include your profession or school work)gitg I am good in the folowing areas:
+(Mention at least five things..include your profession or school work) I am good in the folowing areas:
 a. teaching
 b. mentorship programmes in educational matters